Alumni

 IN THE KNOW

-Want to keep up with the latest research breakthroughs, rankings and other great news at the Jacobs School?
+Keep up with Dean Al P. Pisano and the latest research breakthroughs, recognitions and other great stories at the Jacobs School.

-Stay in the know on alumni stories, accomplishments and more through the UC San Diego Alumni Magazine.
+See what the campus and fellow Tritons are up to.
+You'll find stories, accomplishments and more in the UC San Diego Magazine.

 Jesse De La Trinidad